cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 $ checkersd tx checkers play-move 1 1 2 2 3 --from $bob -y
 ```

-With this one the indexer should not log anything.
-Unfortunately, doing all the moves from the command line is tedious.
-You should try with the GUI.
+In this case the indexer should not log anything.
+Because performing moves from the command line is laborious, using the GUI is advisable.

 </CodeGroupItem>
 </CodeGroup>